Autopen: U.S. presidents

 In May 2024, Joe Biden directed an autopen be used to sign legislation providing a one-week funding extension for the Federal Aviation Administration.
 Biden was traveling in San Francisco at the time, and wished to avoid any lapse in FAA operations, while a five-year funding bill was being voted on by Congress.

-In March 2025, President Trump, while admitting that he sometimes uses an autopen, said that pardons for members of the House Select Committee on the January 6 Attack issued during Biden's presidency are void due to them allegedly being signed by autopen.
-However, earlier in 2024, the Fourth Circuit Court of Appeals ruled that pardons do not have to be made in writing in Rosemond v.
+In March 2025, Donald Trump, while admitting that he sometimes uses an autopen for unimportant papers, said that pardons for members of the January 6th Committee issued during Biden's presidency were void due to them allegedly being signed by autopen.
+Earlier in 2024, the Fourth Circuit Court of Appeals ruled that pardons do not have to be made in writing in Rosemond v.
 Hudgins.
 The following May, the House Oversight Committee, led by Republican Representative James Comer, announced an investigation into Biden's health and mental fitness during his presidency, focusing specifically on Biden's use of an autopen.

 In September 2025, Trump unveiled a sequence of portraits of serving and past presidents of the United States, in which Biden's portrait was replaced by a photograph of an autopen signing his name.
 In October 2025, the Republican-led House Oversight Committee claimed that Biden's autopen pardons were invalid because of autopen use, and called for the Department of Justice to open a new investigation into the Biden administration.
+On November 28, 2025, Trump made a post on Truth Social claiming that he had declared "any document" signed by Biden via autopen to be void because the device had been used "illegally" without his involvement, and stated that Biden would be charged with perjury if he claimed otherwise.
+It is unclear whether Trump has the legal authority to do so.
+In March 2026, The Washington Post reported that under pressure by Trump, the Justice Department had investigated the autopen allegations though was ultimately unable to move forward with making a case.